 Below is the complete list of the 60 public interest law agencies in Illinois that have been approved to participate in PILI's Graduate Fellowship Program.
 Please do not contact the agency directly to apply for a Fellowship, as all applications must be made through PILI's online application system.
 Learn more about how to apply for a PILI Fellowship.

 Interested in doing your Fellowship at an agency not on this list?
 PILI approves placements outside of this list on a case-by-case basis, when a Fellow is planning to live outside of Illinois between graduation and starting at their firm, or when a Fellow’s interests are in a particular area not represented in our current Participating Agencies.
-Contact PILI Senior Managing Attorney Brent Page by email or by phone at 312-832-5128 to discuss this option.
+Contact PILI's Attorney Program Manager Arthur Surratt by email or by phone at 312-832-5130 to discuss this option.

-Ascend Justice (formerly known as the Domestic Violence Legal Clinic and the Family Defense Center) provides free legal assistance to survivors of domestic violence and families impacted by the child welfare system.
+Ascend Justice provides free legal assistance to survivors of gender-based violence and families impacted by the child welfare system.

 Asian Americans Advancing Justice—Chicago (“Advancing Justice—Chicago”) is a pan-Asian, non-partisan, non-profit organization located in Chicago, Illinois, whose mission is to empower the Asian American community through advocacy, coalition-building, education, and research.
 Advancing Justice—Chicago is part of a national affiliation with affiliates in Los Angeles, San Francisco, and Washington, D.C.
 Advancing Justice—Chicago’s programs include legal and policy advocacy, community organizing, and leadership development.